 How do snakes communicate?

-Snakes are known for being solitary creatures, so their need and ability to communicate is limited.
-When they do communicate, they use their vomeronasal system, pheromones, body language, and hissing.
+Snakes are solitary creatures, so their need and ability to communicate are limited.
+When they communicate, they use their vomeronasal system, pheromones, body language, and hissing.

 If you own a snake, you might have seen some of these, but you might not be familiar with others.

 Read on to learn more about how snakes communicate, whether in the wild or captivity.

 How Do Snakes Communicate?

 Snakes prefer to be on their own, opting for a solitary life rather than a communal one many animals enjoy.

 Because of this, they don’t need or have the same ability to communicate that other animals have.

 Many other animals, from dogs and cats to whales and birds, live with and interact with other members of their species daily, and their survival and day-to-day lives depend on it.